FarukExpress/admin-ninja-docs/docs/src/guide/README.md

 # Welcome

-Thanks for purchasing our ninja - Admin Dashboard Template 🙂.
+Thanks for purchasing our ElysianDash - Admin Dashboard Template 🙂.
 Let's get you up and running.

 ### How to use docs

-This is the documentation for the ninja React version.
+This is the documentation for the ElysianDash React version.
 In this documentation, you will find guide that will help you to use, components, pages, cards, etc provided by our template.

 ::: tip
 You can find Tailwind official documentation here [Tailwind](https://tailwindcss.com/docs/installation).